What It Means When A Toddler Won't Share and 3 Phrases That Will Save You!

 Prevention

-and attaching words to them.
-Click on the word laptime or this diagram to learn more about this method.
-Make sure to start with their feelings before moving on to your feelings and then the feeling of others.
+When talking with very young children about feelings it's important to start with their feelings before moving on to your feelings and then the feeling of others.

 Now for the phrases

-This might seems counterintuitive but forget about sharing for a while.
+This might seem counterintuitive but forget about sharing itself for a while.
 It's rare for toddlers to actually share.
 Instead, you can teach them to take turns.
 It takes patience and maybe a timer.
-While you're at it, forget about the blame involved.
+While you're at it, forget about the blame involved, too.
 It doesn't usually help to ask who had it first.

 It seems obvious, but someone has to say it.
 No blame, no shame, just the facts.
 Then you can teach a better way to get a turn such as asking or waiting.